takivn0/GrannyLegacyOffline/README.md

 # GrannyLegacyOffline
-Offline version of Granny Legacy
+How to play: Run "Play Granny Legacy x64.exe" or "Play Granny Legacy.exe"